Folkor1/CI_PP5_GoldenCoin/README.md

 ## About

 The app represents a store which offers to buy coins of different makes, substantially made from gold, silver and bronze.
-The core audience is those who are interested in numismatics, rare items, and investment in precious metals.
-There is also form for selling coins.
+There is also form for sending offers to sell coins.
 Admin privileges include adding, removing and modifying coins data.

 ## Table of Contents